hornster02/hornster02/README.md

 ***Total Uninstall*** - system scan (before/after application launch/installation) and display changes (files/folders/register), export registry changes to REG file for uninstallation

-***Inno Setup XDELTA Patch Maker, Patch Maker*** (Clickteam) - create a patch
+***🟦 Inno Setup XDELTA Patch Maker, Patch Maker*** (Clickteam) - create a patch

 ***MSI Afterburner+RTSS*** - screen overlay - time, HW monitoring, FPS/Frametime limit (hotkeys), Scanline Sync, tray icons

-***dgVoodoo2*** - DX11/12 rendering (wrapper) for DX1-9 games, possibility to enlarge the interface of games at high resolutions (e.g. the resolution in the game is 1280x720 and through the program it is set to 1920x1080 = the interface will be as big as in 720p, but the resolution will be 1080p) and to force unsupported resolutions on the game.
+***🟦 dgVoodoo2*** - DX11/12 rendering (wrapper) for DX1-9 games, possibility to enlarge the interface of games at high resolutions (e.g. the resolution in the game is 1280x720 and through the program it is set to 1920x1080 = the interface will be as big as in 720p, but the resolution will be 1080p) and to force unsupported resolutions on the game.
 Since version 2.55+ (2018+) in combination with DX11+Radeon, a bug in the form of white textures may occur (since 2023+ versions the problem seems to have been solved).
 Right mouse click will access advanced options.
 To enable the wrapper, the necessary DLL files from the dgVoodoo2 subfolder must be copied to the (main) EXE file of the game and then configured (dgVoodooCpl.exe) to create a "dgVoodoo.conf" for the EXE file of the game

 ***ArgusMonitor, Speedfan*** - regulation of CPU+GPU+case fans speed and their curves+switching off

-***AutoHotkey*** - automation/switches/scripts, custom hotkeys, double/short/long key/button press...
+***🟦 AutoHotkey*** - automation/switches/scripts, custom hotkeys, double/short/long key/button press...
 One key/button can have hundreds of different functions written for each program individually (or its specific window - class/WinTitle) or one function globally for all

-***ClickMonitorDDC*** - change monitor brightness/contrast/volume/on/off, tray icons; profiles - hotkeys.
+***🟦 ClickMonitorDDC*** - change monitor brightness/contrast/volume/on/off, tray icons; profiles - hotkeys.
 Works in games too

 ***PowerStrip*** - software change brightness/contrast/gamma - profiles - hotkeys.
 Works in games too (windowed/borderless seamless, but in fullscreen some games don't allow changes)

-***Custom Resolution Utility*** - create a custom resolution and refresh rate for the monitor.
+***🟦 Custom Resolution Utility*** - create a custom resolution and refresh rate for the monitor.
 Also ideal for bypassing the maximum resolution limit on old GPUs by lowering the refresh rate - e.g. 2560x1080x54Hz on Radeon HD 4670 (2008 - 1920x1200x60Hz).
 Or if Win sets a lower Hz than the monitor supports (when changing the resolution), then if the maximum supported refresh rate is set in CRU for the native resolution, then even lower resolutions should be automatically set with the maximum refresh rate

-***OverdriveNTool, AMD GPU Clock Tool*** - voltage/frequency for Radeon - profiles - shortcuts/hotkeys
+***🟦 OverdriveNTool, 🟦 AMD GPU Clock Tool*** - voltage/frequency for Radeon - profiles - shortcuts/hotkeys

-***AmdMsrTweaker, ZenStates, PhenomMsrTweaker, BrazosTweaker*** - AMD K8 to Zen 2 CPUs ( 2003-2019) - voltage/frequency/multiplier - profiles - shortcuts/hotkeys
+***🟦 AmdMsrTweaker, 🟦 ZenStates, 🟦 PhenomMsrTweaker, 🟦 BrazosTweaker*** - AMD K8 to Zen 2 CPUs ( 2003-2019) - voltage/frequency/multiplier - profiles - shortcuts/hotkeys

-***AMD/ATI Pixel Clock Patcher*** - sign Radeon drivers after modifying GPU bios (rename to "atikmdag-patcher-bios.exe")
+***🟦 AMD/ATI Pixel Clock Patcher*** - sign Radeon drivers after modifying GPU bios (rename to "atikmdag-patcher-bios.exe")

 Switching ***Power Scheme*** (control panels) via hotkeys/shortcuts.
 Registry path ```HKLM\SYSTEM\ControlSet001\Control\Power\User\PowerSchemes``` command
 <br/>